-Toronto World Cup 2026 Fan Guide Matches
+Toronto World Cup 2026 Matches

 Germany vs Cote d'Ivoire should bring major group-stage demand on June 20.
 Croatia's June 23 match also gives Toronto another strong evening fixture.
 Since the knockout match arrives on July 2, later hotel nights may stay expensive.